SlimRunner/cs131-project-tester/README.md

 ```

 ### Filtering
 You may filter the test cases by their direct subtitle (`-u` or `--unit`) or by the subtitle one level up (`-s` or `--section`).
-These flags are mutually exlusive and expect one or more strings (remember to use quotes for multi word titles).
+You can use both flags at the same time.
+They expect one or more strings.
+Remember to use quotes for multi word titles (single quotes recommended).

 #### Example